-I subsequently talked to neighbours, which should have been the job of police, and determined that the crime was committed between 12.30 and 1.30 am, when my parents' neighbours' camera was triggered-note that my mother was sleeping less than 50 metres away-showing the automatic lights illuminated at my parents' neighbours' place next to the vehicle.
+I subsequently talked to neighbours, which should have been the job of police, and determined the crime was committed between 12.30 and 1.30 am, when my parents' neighbours' camera was triggered, noting that my mother was sleeping less than 50 metres away, showing the automatic lights illuminated at my parents' neighbours' place next to the vehicle.

 My family was violated by a brazen crime, and unfortunately the police did not attend, of which I am increasingly disappointed, though I understand that it is not the fault of the individual police, whom I commend for their service.
-Rather, this is more a symptom of institutional problems and resourcing, which are obviously worth highlighting.
+Rather, this is more a symptom of institutional problems and resourcing which are obviously worth highlighting.

-I want to thank this constituent for his courage and openness in reporting the situation to me and allowing me to speak about his experience this afternoon.
+I end the summary of that first-person account of this crime.
+And I do want to thank this constituent for his courage and openness in reporting the situation to me and allowing me to speak about his experience this afternoon.
 My sympathy is also extended to his aged parents, especially his mother.
-And he is absolutely right:

-his experience is not the fault of any individual police officer.
-Police officers in the ACT are at their wits' end, trying to do all the jobs that are required of them with shoestring budgets.
-This incident is a symptom of institutional problems in the ACT, of how this ACT Labor government approaches crime and community safety, and of the ineffective resourcing for those purposes.
+And he is absolutely right: his experience is not the fault of any individual police officer.
+Police officers in the ACT are at their wit's end, trying to do all the jobs that are required of them with shoestring budgets.
+This incident is a symptom of institutional problems in the ACT, of how this ACT Labor government approaches crime and community safety and of the ineffective resourcing for those purposes.

 It is clear that this very issue is prevalent across the ACT, as evidenced by the reporting in the Canberra Times today that thieves allegedly removed the wheels and tyres of cars in Belconnen and Curtin in recent weeks.
-These thefts are disappointing, as they instil doubt in the minds of all Canberrans that their vehicles may be safely parked in streets or even in their driveways.
+These thefts are disappointing, as they instil doubt in the minds of all Canberrans that their vehicle may not be safely parked in the street or even in their driveway.
 As many of my colleagues in the Assembly will know, I have been an outspoken advocate on the scourge of crime in our suburbs, especially in Belconnen.
-In April 2025, I tabled a community petition to increase police presence in Hawker, Page and Scullin, with over 1,000 signatures; while in November 2023, I tabled a community petition to increase police presence at the Kippax group centre.
+In April 2025, I tabled a community petition to increase police presence in Hawker, Page and Scullin, with over a thousand signatures.
+While in November 2023, I tabled a community petition to increase police presence at the Kippax group centre.
 Many other MLAs have lodged similarly themed petitions.

-In closing, I want to thank our wonderful and hardworking men and women of ACT Policing.
+In closing, I do want to thank our wonderful and hardworking men and women of ACT Policing.
 They are the unsung heroes of our territory, and they do so much with so little that is provided to them.
-I thank the constituent and his family for reporting this sad incident to me, and I wish them the best.
+I do thank the constituent and his family for reporting this sad incident to me and wish them the best.
 I will say: Canberra Liberals will do better when given the opportunity.